Brass vs Bronze vs Muntz Metal

 Composition

-• Dawson fabricates brass entrances from commercially available sheet products.
+• DAWSON fabricates brass entrances from commercially available sheet products.
 The most common are:

 • Naval Brass (ASTM B21), #464 Naval Brass